Automate tasks: Reduce manual work and speed up approvals

 - Data analysis — Generate insights and dashboards with no manual effort.

 Task automation tools vary based on complexity and use case.
-For instance, a tool like Zapier(opens in a new tab) can be used when the tasks involve straightforward integration between web-based systems —like sending a Slack(opens in a new tab) notification when a social media post mentions your company name.
+Simple integrations — like sending a Slack(opens in a new tab) notification when a social media post mentions your company — work well with tools like Zapier(opens in a new tab).

 Business rules